 Alison Pezanoski-Browne is currently earning a M.A. at Pacific Northwest College of Art (PNCA) in Critical Theory & Creative Research.
 The current working title for her thesis is Negotiating Everyday Tragedy through Aural Responses to Ecological Dissolution.
 She is an editorial intern for Tin House, and writes music reviews and blog posts for Bitch Magazine.
 She is also an intern with the non-profit Know Your City, and is on their Programming Committee.

-After graduating with a Bachelor of Science degree in Radio/Television/Film and Sociology, which integrated her love of film and interest in socio-political issues, Alley worked for seven years as a media producer.
+After graduating with a B.S. in Radio/Television/Film and a minor in Sociology Studies, which integrated her love of film and interest in socio-political issues, Alison worked for seven years as a media producer.

-In 2007, she received a U.S. Fulbright Research Grant to produce a short documentary in Hong Kong and study social withdrawal in teen and young adult populations.
+In 2007, she received a U.S. Fulbright Research Scholar Fellowship to study social withdrawal in teen and young adults in Hong Kong.

-Based in Portland, Alison spends her free time jogging along Willamette Avenue, reading multiple books at once (and taking a long time to finish all of them), writing, meditating, dancing, watching movies, record-shopping, going to see live music, making audio and visual projects, gardening with her partner and his five year-old son, and enjoying the people in her life.
+Based in Portland, Alison spends her free time jogging along Willamette Avenue, reading multiple books at once, writing and thinking about music (especially Ecomusicology and nomadic musical traditions), meditating, dancing, watching movies, record-shopping, making audio and visual projects with her partner, gardening with his six year-old son, and enjoying the people in her life.